-Area Plan Level Survey: Beginning in 2006, " the Planning Department contracted with consultants Page & Turnbull to survey the Area Plan boundaries.
+- Area Plan Level Survey: Beginning in 2006, the Planning Department contracted with consultants Page & Turnbull to survey the Area Plan boundaries.
 These included portions of several neighborhoods, including Hayes Valley, the Mission, SoMa, Civic Center, Upper Market, Duboce Triangle and Duboce Park, Lower Haight, Castro and the Western Addition.
 A Historic Context Statement was prepared to document the history of the area and inform the survey findings.
 The survey focused on buildings constructed before 1962 which had not been previously surveyed.
 A total of 1,563 buildings were documented with DPR 523A forms.
 Individual evaluations for 155 buildings were also made using DPR 523B forms, and 736 buildings were evaluated as part of a group or district on DPR 523D forms.
-There were also 261 buildings with preexisting survey data, and 68 buildings previously surveyed and reassessed by Page & Turnbull.
-The survey was adopted by the Landmarks Preservation Advisory Board and Planning Commission in February 2009.
+There were also 261 buildings with preexisting survey data, and 68 buildings previously surveyed - and reassessed by Page & Turnbull.
+The survey was adopted by the Landmarks Preservation Advisory Board and Planning Commission in February 2009. - Augmentation Survey: At the conclusion of the area plan survey, approximately 750 buildings were left without an assessment.
+The Planning Department responded to community requests to augment the plan-level survey, and commissioned the firm of Kelley and VerPlanck to assess an additional 200 properties on DPR 523B forms.
+Alongside that effort, Department staff analyzed the Hayes Valley Residential District and did extensive clean-up work to classify an additional 176 buildings within the boundaries of the survey where previous documentation was silent.
+The Historic Preservation Commission (HPC) adopted this survey at its July 21, 2010 meeting.

-Representative photo of Market Street Masonry District Credit: Moses Corrette, SF Planning Department
+Representative photo of Market Street Masonry District Credit: Moses Corrette, SF Planning Departmen